- .Army Reserve

 Could you provide crucial medical scans on the front line or in a hospital?
 We’ll teach you how – and pay for your training too.

-From 17 years & 9 months to 49 years & 6 months
+To apply for this position, you must be between 17 years & 9 months old and 49 years & 6 months old at the time of your application.

 Both Clinically and Educationally fully qualified with Professional Registration whilst working in the role in their civilian employment.